gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 	LOCALDIRECTORY = os.getcwd()
 	LOCALFILE =  os.path.join(LOCALDIRECTORY, localfilename)

+	#download from blob
+	t1 = time.time()
+	blob_service = BlobService(account_name=STORAGEACCOUNTNAME,account_key=STORAGEACCOUNTKEY)
+	blob_service.get_blob_to_path(CONTAINERNAME,BLOBNAME,LOCALFILE)
+	t2 = time.time()
+	print(("It takes %s seconds to download "+BLOBNAME) % (t2 - t1))

+	##unzipping downloaded files if needed
+	#with zipfile.ZipFile(ZIPPEDLOCALFILE, "r") as z:
+	#    z.extractall(LOCALDIRECTORY)

+	df1 = pd.read_csv(LOCALFILE, header=0)
+	df1.columns = ['medallion','hack_license','vendor_id','rate_code','store_and_fwd_flag','pickup_datetime','dropoff_datetime','passenger_count','trip_time_in_secs','trip_distance','pickup_longitude','pickup_latitude','dropoff_longitude','dropoff_latitude']
+	print 'the size of the data is: %d rows and  %d columns' % df1.shape

 You can see the data is read in as a data frame:

 ![IPNB_data_readin](./media/machine-learning-data-science-vm-do-ten-things/IPNB_data_readin.PNG)

 ### Azure Data Lake

+Azure Data Lake Storage is a hyper-scale repository for big data analytics workloads and compatible with Hadoop Distributed File System (HDFS), It works with both the Hadoop ecosystem and the Azure Data Lake Analytics.
+We show how you can move data into the Azure Data Lake Store and run analytics using Azure Data Lake Analytics.

 **Prerequisite**